 p-Values

-The p-value is the most reported—and most misread—number in epidemiology.
+The p-value is among the most reported—and most misunderstood measures in epidemiology.
 It quantifies how surprising the data are under the null hypothesis, and understanding exactly what it does and does not say is essential for honest inference.
+Furthermore, the p-value can be taken as a continuous measure of the plausibility of the null hypothesis given the data.

 The p-value is the probability, computed assuming the null hypothesis H0H_0 is true, of obtaining a test statistic at least as extreme as the one actually observed: